jeffhays/wysiwyg/README.md

 Recent Updates
 ==============

-- Added before, edit, save, and after call back events that are extendable
+- Added before, edit, save, and after call back events that are extendable!
-- Restructured plugin

 To-Do
 =====